-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Moderation Abdominal aortic aneurysm screening In-Network A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain Cost sharing for covered services Covered services include: applies toward the annual out-of-pocket maximum.
-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: In-Network For the purpose of this benefit, chronic low back pain is defined as: \$30 copayment for each Medicare-covered acupuncture treatment. • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+What you must pay when you get these services Services that are covered for you Acupuncture for chronic low back pain Cost sharing for covered services applies toward the annual out-of-pocket Covered services include: maximum.
+Up to 12 visits in 90 days are covered for Medicare In-Network beneficiaries under the following circumstances: \$30 copayment for each Medicare-For the purpose of this benefit, chronic low back pain is covered acupuncture treatment. defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or